 Best for Safety: Ecoangel Rechargeable LED Road Flares

 Obviously nobody wants to have a breakdown, or be involved in a road accident.
 If the worst does happen, though, you’ll want to warn other drivers to slow down and take extra care.

 In the past, this meant keeping a few magnesium flares in the car.
 They’re certainly bright, but also single-use and somewhat dangerous to both store and use.
-LED models have started to replace them, and this SlimK set is a good example.
+LED models have started to replace them, and this Ecoangel set is a good example.